 When Does NRI Status Expire?

-Usually, once an NRI or a Non-Resident Indian returns back to India after staying out of India for a specified period, the individual would have the status of being an RNOR or Resident but Not Ordinarily Resident.
+Usually, once an NRI or Non-Resident Indian returns back to India after staying out of India for a specified period, the individual would have the status of being an RNOR or Resident but Not Ordinarily Resident.
 This individual should have ideally spent less than 729 days in the last seven years in order to obtain the RNOR status upon arriving back in India.

 This status of RNOR is usually for a period of two years if all the conditions are fulfilled satisfactorily.
 These two years are used as the transitional stage prior to obtaining the Resident status again.
 In very exceptional cases, when the NRI returns back to India after five years and within those five years, the individual has not visited India even once, the RNOR status can be extended for another year.
 But the RNOR status can in no way be extended beyond three years.